REGEN: Real-Time Photorealism Enhancement in Games via a Dual-Stage Generative Network Framework: Methodology

 \subsection{Paired Image-to-Image Translation Network}

-After generating a robust photorealism-enhanced dataset based on a non-real-time unpaired Im2Im translation that is semantically consistent with the video game dataset, a paired Im2Im translation method can be employed and trained on the in-game and photorealism-enhanced pairs.
-Pix2PixHD \cite{wang2018pix2pixHD} is such a translation method that is well-suited for translating games towards realism due to its ability to generate high-resolution images, which are important for games.
-Pix2PixHD builds upon the original Pix2Pix model \cite{pixpixold} by adding a coarse-to-fine generator network, multi-scale discriminators, and feature matching losses.
+After robustly generating a photorealism-enhanced dataset based on a non-real-time unpaired Im2Im translation that is semantically consistent with the video game dataset, a paired Im2Im translation method can be employed and trained on the in-game and photorealism-enhanced pairs.
+In this work, Pix2PixHD \cite{wang2018pix2pixHD} was selected since it's one of the fastest methods in terms of inference speed at high-resolution images, which are important for video games.
+While smaller models with increased speed compared to Pix2PixHD, such as AsapNet \cite{asapnet}, also exist, these are limited to specific tasks (i.e., label to image) that are not applicable for photorealism enhancement.
+Moreover, Pix2PixHD is specialized for paired image-to-image translation, which generally produces more accurate and visually coherent results than models that support both paired and unpaired translation \cite{CUT, munit}.
+In detail, Pix2PixHD builds upon the original Pix2Pix model \cite{pixpixold} by adding a coarse-to-fine generator network, multi-scale discriminators, and feature matching losses.
 These additions enable it to generate visually coherent and detailed results even at resolutions of 2048×1024 with an inference delay of around 20-30 ms (33.33-50 FPS) with a GTX 1080Ti GPU.
 One benefit of this method is that it supports supervised training with ground truth pairs, allowing for the use of pixel-level losses (i.e., L1, perceptual loss, and adversarial loss) to direct the translation.
 This generally leads to more stable and accurate outputs than unpaired Im2Im translation techniques, particularly when fine visual details and consistency with game geometry matter.